Where Did Red Light Therapy Come From?

 1917: Albert Einstein Develops Modern Laser Principles

-It doesn’t take an Einstein to see the health benefits of natural light, but it did take Einstein himself to establish the theoretical foundations of laser technology, in a 1917 paper on the quantum theory of radiation.
+It doesn’t take an Einstein to see the health benefits of light, but it did take Einstein himself to establish the theoretical foundations of laser technology, in a 1917 paper on the quantum theory of radiation.

 1980s: NASA Experiments with Light Therapy in Space

-In the late 1980s and early 1990s, NASA tested how red light therapy works for plant growth in space with red light stimulation.
+In the late 1980s and early 1990s, NASA tested how LED-based light therapy works for plant growth in space with red light stimulation.
 It worked!
-Plants responded to red light therapy in the absence of sunlight, and this led researchers and doctors in many fields to start conducting their own experiments with natural light and health.
+Plants responded to light therapy in the absence of sunlight, and this led researchers and doctors in many fields to start conducting their own experiments with natural light and health.

 1990s: LED Technology Ushers in the Modern Age of Light Therapy